 Jesus the man Jesus the Jew Jesus the Creator Jesus the coming King

-Scientific and Biblical Explanations of Topical Issues and Interesting Facts
+Scientific and Biblical Explanations of Interesting Facts

 Why is the Jewish nation, Israel, still in existence after 2500 years of severe persecution?